- Privacy protection off: Provides some or all of your personal contact information

 About privacy protection

-This alternate information acts as a pass-through, meaning that you still receive contacts and inquiries about your domain.
-The third-party provider forwards physical mail and email sent to the alternate addresses to your personal address.
+This alternative information acts as a passthrough, meaning that you still receive contacts and enquiries about your domain.
+The third-party provider forwards physical mail and email sent to the alternative addresses to your personal address.

 You can change your privacy setting at any time.
 Follow these steps: